Mental Health Facilities Windham County, CT

 Joshua Center Northeast

-Joshua Center Northeast is a mental health treatment center in Windham County, CT, located at 934 North Main Street, 6239 zip code area.
+Joshua Center Northeast is a mental health clinic in Windham County, CT, located at 934 North Main Street, 6239.
 Joshua Center Northeast provides partial hospitalization/day treatment.
-Joshua Center Northeast offers behavior modification, group therapy and integrated dual diagnosis disorder treatment to children / adolescents.
+Joshua Center Northeast offers integrated dual diagnosis disorder treatment, behavior modification and group therapy to children / adolescents.
 Joshua Center Northeast also supports children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Additional services at Joshua Center Northeast consist of family psychoeducation and suicide prevention services.
+Additional services offered at Joshua Center Northeast include suicide prevention services and family psychoeducation.

 Learn More